Fish-Network/FishProtocol/FAQs.md

 ## **How are withdrawals processed on fish protocol?**

 Users must claim their profits or distributions directly and will likely be notified by the Organizer when available.

+## **Whats the difference between Points and Rewards?**

+Rewards can be only be redeemed for discounts on Fish School purchases currently, and for marketing referrals in the future.

+Fish Points are an on-chain track record and investor reputation system.
+They have no dollar value and cannot be transferred or redeemed.

+Poinsts <> Rewards